If you want to find the best range hood insert on the market, you are in the right place!

 One of the biggest considerations will be the size of the range hood insert.

 If you already have a wood hood or plan to build a custom cabinet, you want to make sure that the hood insert will actually fit into it.
 The last thing you want is to build out a custom frame and the range hood insert doesn’t fit.

-Read Also: What Are The Best Island Range Hoods?
+Read Also: Our #1 Pick For Island Range Hoods?

 After the range hood insert size, probably the biggest consideration will be the exhaust speed which is rated in CFM or cubic feet per minute.
 This is the amount of air that the insert will move in one minute.
 Here is my full guide on picking the right CFM for your range hood.